Finance Giant CICC Pursues Shanghai IPO

 The company said the IPO proposal will be submitted for shareholder approval in April.
 The IPO process will be able to begin once shareholders and financial regulators sign off.

 As the first Sino-foreign joint-venture investment bank, CICC’s businesses include investment banking, stock trading, bond trading, asset management and research.
-After helping (link in Chinese) 60 some state-owned enterprises restructure and go public in Hong Kong, the brokerage underwent its own listing in the city in November 2015.
+After helping (link in Chinese) some 60 state-owned enterprises restructure and go public in Hong Kong, the brokerage underwent its own listing in the city in November 2015.

 CICC expanded its retail brokerage and wealth management businesses by buying China Investment Securities Co.
 Ltd. for 16.7 billion yuan in 2016, which was renamed China CICC Wealth Management Securities Co.
 Ltd. last year.